insurance dispute arbitration in Midkiff, Texas 79755

 Insurance Company’s Response

-Lone Star Mutual Insurance, citing its policy clauses and an investigation by their adjuster, initially approved only $90,000 of the claim, attributing part of the fire’s origin to what they deemed “negligent storage of flammable materials.”
+Lone Star Mutual Insurance, citing its policy clauses and an investigation by their adjuster, initially approved only $90,000 of the claim, attributing part of the fire’s origin to what they deemed negligent storage of flammable materials.”
 They denied coverage for the loss of livestock-related expenses, claiming those were excluded under the farm’s policy.

 Escalation to Arbitration

 Unsatisfied with the partial payout, Myers requested arbitration in June 2023.
-The proceedings brought in arbitrator Susan Herrera, a former judge with over 20 years of experience in insurance disputes.
+The proceedings brought in arbitrator the claimant, a former judge with over 20 years of experience in insurance disputes.
 Over three days of testimony in a Midland hearing room, both sides presented exhaustive evidence.
 Myers provided invoices, expert assessments valuing equipment and property losses, and testimonies from veterinary and livestock experts about the financial impact of relocating cattle.

 Lone Star’s defense rested heavily on the claimed policy exclusions and their fire investigator’s report, which argued that Clayton’s equipment storage violated safety guidelines, thus voiding parts of his claim.